HN Mechanical Engineering Bundle (Pearson)

 U13 Fundamentals of Thermodynamics and Heat Engines

-This unit introduces learners to the principles and concepts of thermodynamics and its application in modern engineering.
+This unit introduces students to the principles and concepts of thermodynamics and its application in modern engineering.

 1. Investigate fundamental thermodynamic systems and their properties.